realran/Docs/docs/Getting Started/Get a Random Number.md

 ## Introduction

 PlatON built-in contract (contract address: `0x3000000000000000000000000000000000000001`) provides a function to generate VRF.
 The contract supports returning up to 500 random values in a byte array, in which every chunk of 32 bytes represents a random value.
-To help developers easily use the VRF service, the VRF contract encapsulates calls to the built-in contract and the `VRFCoordinator` contract also provides pragmatic functions, such as **subcription creation**, **consumer registration**, **synchronous/asynchronous random value generation**, **contract event emittance** and others.
+To help developers easily use the VRF service, the VRF contract encapsulates calls to the built-in contract and the `VRFCoordinator` contract also provides pragmatic functions, such as **subscription creation**, **consumer registration**, **synchronous/asynchronous random value generation**, **contract event emitting** and others.

 ## Contract overview